frontity/docs/docs/guides/processing-page-builder-content.md

 There are a number of approaches that we as developers can take in order to solve the problem of pages and posts created with a page builder not appearing as intended in Frontity.

-The most straightforward approach would be to create the theme to reproduce the appearance of the pages/posts built with a page builder.
+The most straightforward approach would be to create the Frontity theme to reproduce the appearance of the pages/posts built with a page builder.
 This approach would require agreement up-front between content creators, designers, and developers and could restrict the creative freedom of content creators and designers as they must develop the pages and posts to work within the pre-defined constraints of the Frontity theme.
-That said, this approach could work for small or simple websites.
+That said, this approach could work for small or stylistically simple websites.

 A second approach would be to copy the style sheets that the page builder uses across to the Frontity site and import them into the project and use them with the `<Global />` component.
 In most cases this should result in a fairly accurate rendering of the pages or posts in Frontity.
 However, the benefits of CSS-in-JS are lost with this approach and adding several stylesheets to the project using the `<Global />` component will potentially result in reduced performance of the website.